NAA Strategic Planning & Capital Projects

 The capital campaign for the Range Light Community Sculpture Garden has concluded and we have you to thank!
 Over $1250,000 has been raised for the installation and maintenance of the sculpture garden.
 The Community Sculpture Garden and year-round green space has been installed and was officially unveiled in September 2016.
 If you, your family and friends enjoy the Newburyport boardwalk, soon you will be able to walk the Harbor Walk Trail which will bring you right to the already iconic stone arch of the Community Sculpture Garden.
 This exciting installation features stone benches, a Dory by Lowell’s Boat shop (perfect play space for kids and photo op’s for parents!), meticulously planned and planted greenery, all surrounding annual outdoor sculpture exhibitions juried by the NAA Curatorial Committee and open to the public year-round, 24/7.

 Please note that the Range Lights Community Sculpture Garden and NAA galleries are available to the community for rent to celebrate special occasions and/or for business gatherings.
 Please contact the NAA at 978.465.8769 or email Elena Bachrach, Executive Director, at email@example.com if you have any questions about the NAA’s rental program.

 Donations are welcome to ensure maintenance funds are available into the foreseeable future, Make a Donation to the Community Sculpture Garden.

-Watch here as our dream begins to become reality with your help!!
+Watch here as our dream began to take shape!

-Design & installation by Phil O’Donnell, Principal & Owner of New England Land Artisan, www.nelandartisan.com
+Design & installation of the Range Lights Community Sculpture Garden by Phil O’Donnell, Principal & Owner of New England Land Artisan, www.nelandartisan.com.